 For Undergraduate Language Training, Research, and Study Abroad -

 Boren Scholarships provide up to $20,000 to U.S. undergraduate students to study abroad in areas of the world that are critical to U.S. interests and underrepresented in study abroad, including Africa, Asia, Central and Eastern Europe, Eurasia, Latin America, and the Middle East.
-The selected study abroad program must include a language component.
+The selected study abroad program must include a significant language component.
 Applicants must relate their study abroad program and future academic and career goals to U.S national interests, broadly defined.
-Applicants must go through a campus review process and recipients must fulfill a one-year service requirement.
+Applicants must go through a campus review process and recipients must fulfill a one-year federal service requirement.

 Congress-Bundestag Youth Exchange (CBYX) for Young Professionals